drewww/prism/docs/source/making-a-roguelike/part5.rst

 Keeping tabs on your health
 ---------------------------

-Head on over to ``MyGamelevelstate.lua`` and in draw replace the following line:
+Head on over to ``gamelevelstate.lua`` and in draw replace the following line:

 .. code:: lua